-Photo description(right): Two women staffing a Native American information table at a special event.
+Photo description(right): Two women staffing a Native American information table

 Indigenous Ways of Knowing

 Seeking out and connecting with local Indigenous community leaders who have local knowledge and perspectives to share for a long-term relationship is the first step toward co-creating relevant educational materials or programs.
 Like all relationships, building trust with new partners takes time, and working with Tribal Nations is different from working with the majority culture.